rguides

 Deep Learning with torch for R

-This guide covers the fundamentals: creating tensors, building neural networks, training models, and leveraging GPU acceleration.
+This guide covers the fundamentals: creating tensors, building neural networks, training models, and using GPU acceleration.
 By the end, you’ll have a solid foundation for implementing deep learning solutions in R.

 Installation